HP V2200 and V2250

 I/O | SCSI Console |

-The V2250 and V2250 are large-scale scalable PA-RISC servers, with up to sixteen 64-bit PA-RISC
+The HP 9000 V2250 and V2250 are large-scale scalable PA-RISC servers, with up to sixteen 64-bit PA-RISC processors in a single cabinet.
+The architecture is a direct continuation from the Convex Exemplar.

-The V2200 and V2250 use HP’s own HyperPlane crossbar chipset, consisting of four central
+The V2200 and V2250 use HP’s own HyperPlane crossbar chipset, consisting of four central crossbar ASICs and various other chipset components to attach memory, processors and I/O.

-The architecture is a direct continuation from the Convex Exemplar — the earlier Convex/HP 32-bit SPP1x00 and 64-bit SPP2000 S-Class/X-Class, use a similar crossbar-based system design.
-The V2200/V2250 use a very similar design to the SPP2000 S-Class, minus the SCI/TCI links for interconnecting several nodes into a larger syste The V2500/V2600 successors were delivered again with the interconnection technology.
+The V2200/V2250 use a very similar crossbar-based system design to the 64-bit SPP2000 S-Class/X-Class, minus the SCI/TCI links for interconnecting several nodes into a larger syste The V2500/V2600 successors were delivered again with this interconnection technology.

 The V2200s and V2250s are controlled via a so-called teststation,